misterfish/stick/README.md

 ### What we provide

-A way to start using the 'pipe' operator today while the proposal is still being fleshed out. (link)
+- A way to start using the pipe (or 'stick') operator today while the proposal is still being fleshed out. (link)

-Note that we use `|`, not `|>`, which we believe is far more pleasant to work with, and which will still work even if/when the proposal is accepted.
+- Note that we use `|`, not `|>`, which is not only easier to overload but far more pleasant to work with, and which will still work even if/when the proposal is accepted.

 If you really want to do bitwise math, see below.

 ### Features
-	;

-		lodash flow near the top
-		people who already use lodash flow
-		static tools

-### Synopsis: major features.
+### Synopsis (overview).

+Please see X for a more detailed discussion and many more examples.

 #### ٭ basic example